History

 In the Middle Ages, when surgery was separated from medicine, the practical execution of an autopsy was the responsibility of the prosector (dissector).
 Afterwards, the practical and technical activities were again taken over by doctors and the prosector was pushed out of the dissection table.

-How do you become a human taxidermist?
+How do you become a human preparator?

 Probably the most common question we are asked...

-Unfortunately, in Switzerland, human taxidermist is no longer a training course with an apprenticeship as we know it today.
+Unfortunately, in Switzerland, human preparator is no longer a training course with an apprenticeship as we know it today.
 First you need a company where you can be trained.
 At the same time, self-study forms the largest part of the training.
-Further training courses (voluntary) and internships (mandatory) are part of it and if you meet the specified criteria, you can ultimately take an examination to become a human taxidermist with a federal certificate.
+Further training courses (voluntary) and internships (mandatory) are part of it and if you meet the specified criteria, you can ultimately take an examination to become a human preparator with a federal certificate.
 Complete a specialist certificate.

 Since completing initial training is necessary, you will normally be paid like a trained person.